 It is required that learners have speakers, headphones, microphone, and a web camera for video conferencing.
 Most computers/laptops that have a web camera equipped with a built-in microphone.
 Mobile devices and tablets may be able to view some of the course materials, but they are not recommended as a primary device.
-A device with a keyboard is preferred.
+A device with a keyboard is recommended.

-Help with Tech
+Help With Tech

-If you have difficulty accessing or using your Unity College computing account, please email the IT Help Desk at helpdesk@unity.edu.
+If you have difficulty accessing or using your Unity Environmental University computing account, please email the IT Help Desk at helpdesk@unity.edu.
 If your computer hardware or software is not functioning properly, please contact the original equipment manufacturer or vendor who sold you the hardware/software or a local computer store for assistance.
+In the event that you need Emergency After Hours IT Support for an urgent issue, please call 207-509-7277 to get in touch with the Answering Service to contact the on-call technician.